ashrayanand/Hotel_Pricing/README.md

 # Hotel_Pricing

+Seattle AirBnb dataset of listings data is given.
+We will need to predict the prices of listings shared in the test dataset.
+A natural use case for this would be in helping people price their listings.

 Task:
 1. The goal of the assignment is to predict the prices of AirBnb listings from the test set, using a model carefully selected by you, trained, tested, and explained.
 2. Conduct some exploratory data analysis and understand the relationships between potential predictors.
 Document your EDA in a notebook.